GraceJeniferJohn/RealEstate_sales_prediction/README.md

 drawingRoom: the number of drawing room<br>
 kitchen: the number of kitchen<br>
 bathroom the number of bathroom<br>
-floor: the height of the house.
-I will turn the Chinese characters to English in the next version.<br>
+floor: the height of the house.<br>
 buildingType: including tower( 1 ) , bungalow( 2 )，combination of plate and tower( 3 ), plate( 4 ).<br>
 constructionTime: the time of construction<br>
 renovationCondition: including other( 1 ), rough( 2 ),Simplicity( 3 ), hardcover( 4 )<br>